This accessibility statement applies to Prevent duty training courses published on support-people-susceptible-to-radicalisation.service.gov.uk.

 - navigate most of the website using speech recognition software

-- use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How accessible this website is